-36. EVENTS AFTER THE REPORTING YEAR
+35. EVENTS AFTER THE REPORTING YEAR

-Subsequent to the year end, the Company executed purchase and agency agreements with certain local commercial banks to sell SR 826.43 million of its financial assets.
-Under the terms of the purchase and agency agreements, the Company sold the eligible receivables to the bank net of insurance premiums and undertook to manage them on behalf of the bank as an agent for a monthly fee as per the terms of the purchase and agency agreement.
+- 35.1 Subsequent to the year end, the Company executed purchase and agency agreements with certain local commercial banks to sell SR 283.7 million of its financial assets.
+Under the terms of the purchase and agency agreements, the Company sold the eligible receivables to the bank net of insurance premiums and undertook to manage them on behalf of the bank as an agent for a monthly fee as per the terms of the purchase and agency agreement. - 35.2 Subsequent to the year ended December 31, 2024, the Company has repaid the loans amounting to SR 133.3 million outstanding as of December 31, 2024 before the end of their respective maturities and the related PSRs have been settled at their respective fair values.

-37. BOARD OF DIRECTORS' APPROVAL
+36. BOARD OF DIRECTORS' APPROVAL

-These financial statements were approved by the Board of Directors on February 29, 2024 (corresponding to 19 Sha'ban, 1445).
+These financial statements were approved by the Board of Directors on March 19, 2025 (corresponding to Ramadan 19, 1446).